google/fonts/ProjectChecklist.md

 Glyphs has a plugin for working with Git, [github.com/simoncozens/GlyphsGit](https://github.com/simoncozens/GlyphsGit)

-See <https://github.com/davelab6/git-for-type-designers> for more details.
+See <https://github.com/davelab6/git-for-type-designers> for more details, including

 ### Repo Contents

+- [ ] `.gitignore`

+Each Github repo must have a `.gitignore` file with at least the following contents

+    .DS_Store
+    *.vfbak
+    .empty

 - [ ] README.md